Security teams & incident response

 in one secure room.

-Share reports, coordinate fixes, assign next steps, and manage the entire response in one encrypted room.
+Share evidence, coordinate response, assign actions, and keep incident work in one encrypted room.

-End-to-end encrypted · Works in browser · Bitcoin accepted
+End-to-end encrypted · Works in browser · Go live fast

 Critical reports should not live in general-purpose chat.
-Qaxa gives you an encrypted room to share reports and coordinate fixes—without provider access.
+Qaxa gives you an encrypted room to coordinate fixes without provider access.

 • No server-side keys